New Year’s resolution: protect your ears from noise pollution

 If you’re a musician, work in agriculture, construction, transportation, manufacturing or similar industries, noise levels in your workplace might consistently exceed 85 decibels.
 EU rules say that employers must offer hearing protection if noise levels go above 80 decibels, and it’s mandatory above 85 decibels.

-Here are five ways to make protecting your hearing one of your New Year’s Resolutions:
+Five ways to make protecting your hearing one of your New Year’s Resolutions

 Get in touch